 - Working with regulatory staff to negotiate permit requirements

-- Developing comprehensive O&M plans for injection wells and surface basins
+- Developing comprehensive operations and maintenance plans for injection wells and surface basins

 - Designing monitoring networks and monitoring system performance